sylvaticus/juliatutorial/language-core/data-types.md

 * `a = [[1,2,3],[4,5,6]]` creates a 1-dimensional array with 2-elements \(each of those is again a vector\);
 * `a = [[1,2,3] [4,5,6]]` creates a 2-dimensional array \(a matrix with 2 columns\) with three elements \(scalars\).

+When outputed or printed, the first dimension of an Array is always interpreted as the _rows_ and the second one (if exists) as the _columns_.
+So, a unidimensional array is interpreted as a _column_ vector.
+Arrays are stored in memory contiguously by the first dimension, so making a loop over a matrix by column and then by row is significantly faster than doing it by row and by column, as the inner loop would operate on contiguous pieces of memory.

 Empty matrices can be constructed as:

 `m = Array{Float64}(undef, 0, 0)`